l-x-x/l-x-x.github.io/nuclear/README.md

 ## High Energy Nuclear Physics

-These days, I put my major research focus on the high energy nuclear physics which uses hard probe to extract non-perturbative information on the nucleon/nucleus internal structures.
-Long term researches include the usage of jets to probe the so-called nucleon TMDs or spins.
-I am also planning to do systematic studies on the small-x physics.
-Both TMD and the small-x physics are the main scientific motivation for the planned electron-ion collider in US.
+These days, I put my major research focus on high energy nuclear physics which uses hard probes to extract non-perturbative information on the nucleon/nucleus internal structures.
+Long-term research includes the usage of jets to probe the so-called nucleon TMDs or spins.
+I am also planning to do systematic studies on small-x physics.
+Both TMD and small-x physics are the main scientific motivations for the planned electron-ion collider in the US.

 ![small-x](./small-x-res.png)